CP1401/Practicals/prac_01/README.md

 We can't just say: `if uv index < 5` without knowing what `uv index` is, so we have to get it first.

 ### Algorithm with I, P, O
-Write an algorithm to calculate the brew ratio of coffee, given the dose (quantity of coffee beans in grams) and the yield (brewed coffee in grams).
+**Write an algorithm** to calculate the brew ratio of coffee, given the dose (quantity of coffee beans in grams) and the yield (brewed coffee in grams).
 Example: A dose of 18g and yield of 45g is a 1 to 2.5 brew ratio.

 This algorithm doesn't have any control structures, but just uses **input, processing and output**.

 ### Algorithm with Selection
-Write an algorithm to determine if you can afford to buy an item based on its price and a collection of coins you have in your pocket.
+**Write an algorithm** to determine if you can afford to buy an item based on its price and a collection of coins you have in your pocket.

 This algorithm should have included the **selection** (or decision) control structure.
 We will learn more about that soon.

 ### Algorithm with Repetition
-Write an algorithm to instruct a teenager how to clean their room.
+**Write an algorithm** to instruct a teenager how to clean their room.
 They have lots of things on the floor, and need to pick them up until there are no more things on the floor.

 This algorithm should have included the **repetition** (or iteration or loop) control structure.
 We will learn more about that later.

 ## Problem Decomposition

-For the following 3 problem descriptions, identify the **nouns** and **verbs** in each.
+For the following 3 problem descriptions, identify the **nouns** and **verbs** (separately) in each.
+You could copy the text and highlight each kind of word in different colours, or write two separate lists.
-(Don't get too hung up on what's a noun and what's a verb.)
+(Don't get hung up on the exact details of the words.)

-Then go through the set of nouns and verbs and work out which ones are irrelevant or duplicated and remove them from the list.
+Then go through the set of nouns and verbs and work out which ones are irrelevant or duplicated and remove them from the lists.

-See if what's remaining is what you would need to know to write an algorithm.
+See if what's remaining is what you need to know to write an algorithm.

 1. A doctor needs to be able to calculate the total amount of a drug that has been administered to a patient.
 The system will get the